FirstPersonKSP/Kerbal-VR/README_DEV.md

   **KerbalVR-RPM**

   This contains any RPM-specific logic.
 KerbalVR will have abstract interfaces for props that need to take action based on VR events, and this library contains the implementation of those interfaces that are hooked up to RPM.
-Some day, another library could be made for interfacing with MAS in order to support that system as well.
 This project references RPM directly and uses Krafs publicizer to get at some of the internals.

+  **KerbalVR-MAS**

+  Same as above but for MAS.

 - **KerbalVR_Unity**